-I like to praise God for who he is and thank him for what he does—most of the time.
+When it comes to praising God, I like to praise him for who he is and thank him for what he does—most of the time.
 Sometimes, though, I just don’t feel like it.
 Intellectually, nothing’s changed; spiritually, he’s the same, but emotionally, I don’t want to.

 What do I do in those cases?